 The microbiome of the human gut is a complex ecosystem.
-It relies on a balance between “good” and “bad” bacteria to function optimally.
-Probiotics (the “good” bacteria) help combat invasive (“bad”) microorganisms and support a healthy immune system.
+It relies on a balance of “good” bacteria to function optimally.
+Probiotics (the “good” bacteria) help support a healthy immune system.
 They also assist in the processing of nutrients, and serve as gatekeepers at the cellular level.
-This governs which molecules may (and may not) permeate the cell membranes.

-Probiotic supplements are actually colonies of living organisms that are measured in Colony-Forming Units (CFUs).
-Manufacturers are required to list the number of CFUs per dose on their product label.
+Probiotic supplements are actually colonies of living organisms that can be measured in Colony-Forming Units (CFUs).
+Manufacturers may list the number of CFUs per serving on their product label.
 This can serve as a point of comparison between brands.
 So the higher the CFUs the better the product, right?
 Not exactly.
-It is simply not true that more CFUs is better.
+It is not always true that more CFUs is better.

 So a product that may boast 1 billion CFUs may in fact deliver only a tiny fraction of that number alive.
 The ability to keep the CFUs alive is key to their effectiveness.
 A probiotic’s delivery mechanism, and its ability to stay cool until consumed are critical.
 (Spoiler alert: Probulin’s patented MAKTrek 3-D delivery system and Cool and Protected Shipped on Ice shipping literally deliver the goods).

 So what other factors go into producing a superior probiotic product?

 Robust Probiotic Strains—Only the Strong Survive

 All probiotic bacterial strains are not created equal.
 Some are hardier than others, and thus are capable of withstanding more environmental challenges while in transit.
 Rapid changes in temperature (especially sustained heat) are lethal to most probiotic strains.
 The more robust the strain, however, the more likely that a beneficial number of CFUs will survive the journey from the manufacturer to you.